Here are five best weedless lures that can help put that trophy bass in your hands.

-But when it comes to overall bass-catching ability, the weedless lures we use will target bass right where they live.
-When it comes to shallow flats, heavy cover and lily pads, you'll need the standard in fishing lures that'll offer the greatest chance at success: the weedless lure.
+But when it comes to overall bass-catching ability, the weedless lures let us target bass right where they live: in the thick stuff.
+When it comes to shallow flats, heavy cover, and lily pads, you'll need fishing lures that'll offer the greatest chance at success and smallest chance of getting hung up.

-5. Jelly Worm
+5. Mann's Jelly Worm

-4. Plastic Frog
+4. Scum Frog

-3. Flipping Jig
+3. Berkley F19 Flipping Jig

-2. Moss Boss
+2. Heddon Moss Boss

-1. Weedless Spoon
+1. Johnson Silver Minnow Spoon